fabiodomingos/EADW/README.md

 EADW
 ====
 To start using the interface:
-Open a terminal/console window.
+Open a terminal/console and type:
 >  cd src

 >  python Main.py

 Enjoy it!